-Does anyone else get the Sunday Scaries?
-My husband loves his job and claims he does not get them, but I sure do.
+Does anyone else need a cure for the Sunday Scaries?
+This Easy Roasted Vegetable Pasta just might be it.
+My husband loves his job and claims he does not get the Sunday Scaries, but I sure do.
 Staring in the face of five days of me vs. the home team – a toddler, a baby, and a wild dog- feels a little daunting.
 I love being a stay-at-home mom, but on Sunday night, I start to feel the anxiety of planning the week’s menu, dealing with sleep deprivation, and finding ways to get out of the house.
 Maybe it’s just my toddler’s “sleep regression” that is making Sunday’s just a little scarier lately (can it be considered a regression if she’s never been a good sleeper?).
-I digress.
+But anyway, about that Roasted Veggie Pasta…

-One of my coping mechanisms for the Sunday Scaries is prepping a few meals for the week.
-And this “One Pot Pasta” (as Granny called it), was the star of my menu this week.
+This “One Pot Pasta” (as Granny called it), or Roasted Veggies Pasta (as I’m calling it) is the star of my menu this week.
 It is absolutely possible to make this a one pot meal, but I changed the recipe just a bit and made it a one pot/one pan meal.
 Granny’s recipe calls for cooking the pasta until about half done, slowly adding the veggies allowing them to cook along with the pasta,then draining and adding the pasta and veggies into a serving bowl to be mixed with the sauce.

 However, I personally love roasted vegetables and their depth of flavor, so I decided to roast the veggies separately from the pasta.
 This was not a decision I would soon regret.
 The dish was still incredibly easy.
 I roasted the veggies at 400 for about 25 minutes, stirring after 15.
 I did not roast the peas, but added them to the pasta just before I drained it.
 If you do roast the vegetables, I would recoomend adding more than Granny’s recipe calls for, as roasting considerably cooks them down.